-Peterson, Leif
+Leif Peterson

-Dr. Peterson is currently Principal of NXG Logic, LLC, a data analytics software startup and independent consultant in biostatistics, bioinformatics, machine learning and neural networks.
-His research interests include computational methods for statistics, biostatistics, bioinformatics, machine learning and neural networks, numerical optimization, Monte Carlo simulation, and text mining.
-Prior to starting NXG Logic, he was a Shuttle mission radiation specialist at NASA/JSC (1986-1995), Associate Professor of Medicine at Baylor College of Medicine (1995-2006), Director of the Center for Biostatistics, Houston Methodist Research Institute (HMRI, 2006-19), Professor of Bioinformatics and Biostatistics, Institute for Academic Medicine, HMRI (2016-19), and Professor of Healthcare Policy and Research at Cornell University via his appointment at HMRI (2006-2019).
+Prior to starting at NXG Logic in 2019, Peterson was a shuttle mission radiation specialist at NASA's Johnson Space Center (1986-1995), an associate professor of medicine at Baylor College of Medicine (1995-2006), director of the Center for Biostatistics at Houston Methodist Research Institute (HMRI, 2006-19), a professor of bioinformatics and biostatistics at the Institute for Academic Medicine, HMRI (2016-19), and a professor of healthcare policy and research at Cornell University via his appointment at HMRI (2006-2019).

 Research Areas